cardano-foundation/CIPs/CIP-array-builtin/README.md

 One idea would be to add a new builtin such as the following:
 `unConstrDataArray :: Data -> (Integer, Array Data)`.
-However, this builtin will inevitably have linear time complexity since it is based on a list traversal, so it does not actually solve the original problem.
+However, this builtin will inevitably have linear time complexity since it is based on a list traversal.
+So it does not actually solve the original problem, unless it can be shown experimentally that, in practice, these lists are usually small enough for the transformation to be neglijible.

-Since we have not currently found an adequate solution, we do not include this modification in the current CIP, but leave it for future work.
-However, it may be that this use case is sufficiently important that this CIP should not be implemented without also tackling this problem.
-We will consider this possibility depending on the results of the preliminary investigation (outlined in its section below).

 ## Path to Active